Practicum Placement

 After the Practicum Application is completed and submitted, the process for obtaining a practicum placement is one of matching the needs and learning goals of students with learning opportunities provided by collaborating practicum agencies.
 Placement in areas of students’ practice interests and geographical location will be accommodated, if possible.

-A request for an Employment-Based Practicum should be indicated in the practicum application.
+If a student would like to do an employment-base practicum, that should be indicated in the practicum application.
 The Practicum Coordinator will contact the student to discuss the requirements, provide the appropriate guidelines and proposal form, and carefully review the request for final approval.

 The students and prospective agency will complete an Agency Practicum Placement Agreement form indicating their respective placement decisions by specified dates.
 If either party declines the placement, the coordinator notifies students of further practicum options, and the referral process repeats.